Walter F. George: 1930s

 Despite personal visits to Franklin Roosevelt’s Warm Springs, Georgia farm, George did not endorse Roosevelt's nomination for president in 1932, declining to favor any of the Democratic candidates.
-George was considerably less enthusiastic about the New Deal in comparison to his fellow Georgia senator Richard B. Russell Jr., though still supported some programs that he saw as beneficial to Georgia, primarily the Tennessee Valley Authority, Social Security, the Rural Electrification Administration, and the Agricultural Adjustment Act.
-He would also support several of the earlier New Deal policies and during Roosevelt's time in office, he supported 34 New Deal bills that went through the Senate, opposing only 10.
+George was considerably less enthusiastic about the New Deal than his fellow Georgia senator Richard B. Russell Jr., though he still supported some programs that he saw as beneficial to Georgia, primarily the Tennessee Valley Authority, Social Security, the Rural Electrification Administration, and the Agricultural Adjustment Act.
+He also supported several of the earlier New Deal policies and during Roosevelt's time in office, he supported 34 New Deal bills that went through the Senate, opposing only 10.

 George found far more to oppose during Roosevelt's second term, however, including rigorous regulation of utility companies, the Wealth Tax Acts, and Roosevelt's attempt to pack the U.S. Supreme Court with justices favorable to his New Deal policies.
 Roosevelt, who considered Georgia his "second home" because of the time he spent at Warm Springs, tried hard to unseat George, who Roosevelt felt had now been "sent out to pasture."
 In a famous speech, delivered in Barnesville on August 11, 1938, Roosevelt praised George for his service and acknowledged his intelligence and honor but urged voters to choose George's opponent, Lawrence Camp, in the upcoming Democratic primary.
 George shook the president's hand and accepted the challenge.

 George easily won re-nomination for his Senate seat, and with the Democratic Party firmly in control of Georgia, he easily won re-election as well.